extremeheat/JSPyBridge/docs/javascript.md

 ## ✔

-For more info, see the README.md and the examples !
+For more info, see the README.md, the [type definitions](https://github.com/extremeheat/JSPyBridge/blob/master/src/pythonia/index.d.ts) and [the examples](https://github.com/extremeheat/JSPyBridge/tree/master/examples/javascript) !